 Although I can’t say I use it in coffee as a vegan version of Dave Asprey’s paleo-popular “Bulletproof” coffee (he advises something like a 1/2 stick of grass-fed butter in your morning blend – wait, really? yes, really), I do include coconut oil (again, sparingly) in some of my (vegetable based) Vitamix blends.
 It’s anti-inflammatory when compared to the saturated fats found in animal foods.
 It’s the optimal oil to cook with — if you are going to cook with oil — due to the fact that it holds up (does not oxidize) better than other oils at high temperatures (translation – less free radicals).
 It’s anti-infection and some studies suggest it aids with the absorption of certain vitamins and other nutrients like beta-carotene and some amino acids.

 That said, I use it — again, and wait for it — quite sparingly.
+In fact, I rub more on my skin than I eat.
 Then again, I’m probably training more than you are.

 Then why sparingly?

 Well people, it’s still a saturated fat, one of the few found in the plant kingdom sure, but still a saturated fat — and one that lacks any of those Omega-3’s we’re always trying to get.
-In my (supported) opinion – hotly debated by the paleo / low carb folks – there is indeed more than a link between dietary saturated fat intake and deleterious health effects, including atherosclerosis.
+In my (supported) opinion – hotly contested by the paleo / low carb folks – there is indeed more than a link between dietary saturated fat intake and deleterious health effects, including atherosclerosis.
 Now the paleo people will likely tell you it’s fine to enjoy your bacon, butter and other foods high in saturated fat like coconut oil.
 Provided you strictly adhere to their regimen, they will tell you there is no link between such saturated fats and heightened (bad) cholesterol levels or the hardening of the arteries.
-Then as support, they will refer you to certain isolated indigenous populations like the Inuit, who eat a relatively high degree of saturated fat yet somehow remain healthy.
-Finally, they will tell you that because coconut oil is comprised (in part) of medium chain triglycerides (MCT’s), this renders it heart-safe, (all points Jeff Novick tackles in the below linked article).
+Then as support, they will refer you to certain isolated indigenous populations like the Inuit, who eat a relatively high degree of saturated fat yet somehow avoid heart disease (probably because they tend to die young, but I digress).
+Finally, they will tell you that because coconut oil is comprised (in part) of medium chain triglycerides (MCT’s), this renders it heart-safe (all points my friend Jeff Novick dismisses in the below linked article).
 Why is paleo so popular right now?
 One reason just might be that people love to have their bad habits co-signed.

-I cannot rubberstamp this perspective.
-Nor can most of the doctors & nutritional experts I most respect.
-People like Dr. Greger, Dr. Caldwell Esselstyn, Dr. Dean Ornish, Dr. John McDougall and others all of whom advocate (as Greger does in this video) that the link between dietary saturated fats and such ill effects is more than legit.
+I will not rubberstamp the Paleo perspective on saturated fat intake.
+Nor will any of the doctors & nutritional experts I most respect.
+People like Dr. Greger, Dr. Caldwell Esselstyn, Dr. Dean Ornish, Dr. John McDougall, Dr. Garth Davis, Dr. Joel Kahn, Dr. Michael Klaper (all of whom have addressed this very issue directly on my podcast) and others all advocate (as Greger does in this video) that the link between dietary saturated fats and such ill effects is more than legit.
 For certain, you can find medical research debate ongoing here.
-But I think to completely dismiss this saturated fat / heart disease connection as some kind of quackery, or “a complete joke” — as some in the paleo / low-carb camp would have you believe — is at best misleading and at worst irresponsible.
+But I think to completely dismiss this saturated fat / heart disease connection as some kind of quackery, or “a complete joke” — as some in the paleo / low-carb camp would have you believe — is at best misleading and at worst irresponsible on the level of reprehensibility.

-Particularly when we are in a health care crisis where obesity rates are absurdly high and climbing.
+Reality check: we’re in the midst of an almost unspeakable health care crisis.
+Obesity, diabetes and heart disease rates are absurdly high and climbing.
+70% of Americans are obese or overweight.
+1 out of every 3 Americans will die of heart disease.
+And by 2030, 50% of Americans will be diabetic or pre-diabetic.
 According to the CDC, right now 935,000 Americans suffer a heart attack annually, 600,000 of which are fatal.
 Coronary disease costs $108.9 billion a year in health care costs and lost productivity.
-Simply put, that is insane.
+Simply put, all of this is insane.

 Certainly, sugar and processed foods are a huge contributory cause.
 I don’t dispute that.
 But you cannot reasonably submit that a diet high in saturated fat — in many ways the defining characteristic of the standard American diet — is not also to blame.